Sawa Lake

 Sawa Lake (بحيرة ساوة) is an endorheic basin located in the Iraqi governorate of Muthanna near to the Euphrates River, some 23 km to the west of Al-Samawa city.
-This lake has no inlet or outlet, but it draws water from the Euphrates through a system of joint cracks and fissures which transport water to aquifers beneath it.
-The water's level fluctuates during dry and wet seasons but does not dry up because of the equilibrium state between water feed and evaporation.
+This lake has no surface inlet or outlet, but was fed by karst groundwater (Dammam) through a big karst spring.
+Due to over-pumping of the Dammam aquifer the Artesian groundwater pressure was lowered and the lake dried up within 5 years and disappeared since 2023.

 Description

-Lake Sawa is a unique body of water in Iraq since characterized by highest salinity value (up to 35 g/L as TDS) among Iraqi inland bodies water.
-Chemical and isotope analyses revealed its meteoric origin and a confirm a main feeding from the ascending groundwater from the lake bottom via joints, cracks, and fissure systems.
-The lake has longitudinal shape with 4.47 km, long and 1.77 km wide.
-The water level in the lake is one of the manifestations of the lake, which gives something of aesthetic and strangeness.
-Strangeness reflected the fact that the water level in the lake is higher than the adjacent land around the lake by 1–4 meters.
-Add to that, the water level of the lake is also higher than the water level of the Euphrates River by 5–7 meters which flow near the lake to the east side and the Shat Al-Arab and Persian Gulf by 17–20 m.
-A formations of gypsum are surrounding the lake, in some cases these a gypsum formations reach 6 m tall.
-They are formed due to evaporation of salty water and sedimentation of salt in shallow banks of lake.
-A formations of gypsum works as a dam prevent water flow from the lake on surrounding areas.
+Lake Sawa was a unique body of water in Iraq characterized by elevated electric conductivity values between 30 and 40 mS/cm (up to 35 g/L as TDS).
+Chemical and isotope analyses revealed its meteoric origin and confirm a main feeding from the ascending groundwater from the lake bottom via joints, cracks, and fissure systems.
+The lake has a longitudinal shape, 4.47 km, long and 1.77 km wide.
+The water level of the lake is higher than the water level of the Euphrates River by 5–7 meters which flow near the lake to the east side and the Shat Al-Arab and Persian Gulf at 17–20 m asl.

+Formations of gypsum surround the lake, in some cases these formations reach 6 m tall.
+They are formed due to the evaporation of salty water and sedimentation of salt in the shallow banks of the lake.
+These formations of gypsum work as a natural dams to prevent water flowing out from the lake to surrounding areas.